 You can go on an epic ghost tour, pick the perfect pumpkin from a local farm’s pumpkin patch, or even go on a road trip through the state to check out all of the fall foliage.
 No matter what you choose to do, fall in Rhode Island will genuinely knock your socks off!

-Here are some of the best things to do during fall in Rhode Island for your next trip to the state.
+Here are some of the best things to do during autumn in Rhode Island for your next trip to the state.